South African wine – specifically Stellenbosch wine – is some of the best in the world.

 We started our day at our hotel, the Belmond Mount Nelson in Cape Town.
 Our driver picked us up and we headed to Stellenbosch, where we wandered around town and grabbed a coffee before our wine tasting adventure began.

 The wine estates around Stellenbosch take wine tourism to the next level.
 There are just so many to choose from!
-We visited as many as we could (definitely hire a designated driver or tour guide 😉 and these were our favorite stops along the journey.
+We visited as many as we could, (definitely recommend hiring a designated driver or tour guide,) and these were our favorite stops along the journey.